xiaoyuxie-vico/PyDimension/README.md

 - [Main manuscript](https://www.nature.com/articles/s41467-022-35084-w) (Nature Communications)
 - [Supplementary Information](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-022-35084-w/MediaObjects/41467_2022_35084_MOESM1_ESM.pdf) (PDF)

-**Note:** This repository (PyDimension 2.0) is a refactored, production-ready implementation of the methodology described in the paper.
+**Note:** This repository (PyDimension) is a refactored, production-ready implementation of the methodology described in the paper.
 The original research code and notebooks used in the paper are preserved on the [`v1.0` branch](https://github.com/xiaoyuxie-vico/PyDimension/tree/v1.0).

 ### Video Talks